- Preparation for Admission

 I am an international student.
 Can I still apply?

 Yes.
-International students in the 2018 incoming class are eligible to apply and for full financial support from UCI.
+International students are eligible to apply and for full financial support from UCI.

 What code should I use when submitting test scores to UC Irvine or the Department of Psychological Science?

 Please submit all test scores using school code: 4859.
 A department code is not required, all scores will be forwarded to our department by Graduate Division.